 Preferred Interests and Preparation

-Anyone with an interest in the connected and autonomous transportation space is welcome to join this VIP team.
+Anyone with an interest in the broad and multidisciplinary ACT space is welcome to apply to join the team.

-CEE, ISyE: Background/interest in connected and autonomous vehicle, smart and sustainable city, transportation engineering, human factors, analytical modeling, optimization, data analytics, machine learning, etc.
+CEE, ISyE: Background/interest in connected and autonomous vehicles, smart cities, transportation engineering, human factors, analytical modeling, optimization, data analytics, machine learning, etc.

 ECE, CS, ME: Background/interest in human-machine interactions, machine learning, control theory, image processing, augmented reality, virtual reality, robotics, etc.